 If it's more than 7.500€, the report should be sent monthly.

 If it's more than 1.000€, the report should be sent quarterly.

 If it's below 1.000€, you don't have to submit the advance VAT report, but you do have to submit the annual VAT return (see below).

-Newly founded businesses will submit the report on a monthly basis for the first two years.
+Newly founded businesses will submit the report based on their estimated income.

 If you are confused, don't worry, the Finanzamt will inform you how often you should submit the report.

 See the official Advance VAT registration form for 2020

 Submitted yearly, after submitting your yearly profit and loss (EÜR) report.